Turkish central bank cuts rates again despite high inflation - ExBulletin

 Their inflation rates are much lower than Turkey’s, reaching 10.6% in the 19 countries using the euro, 9.3% in Sweden and 7.7% in the United States last month.

-The Turkish lira has lost around 28% of its value against the US dollar since the start of the year, in addition to taking even worse hits in 2021..
+The Turkish lira has lost some 28% of its value against the US dollar since the start of the year in addition to taking a even worse beatings in 2021.

 |